berkes/mobile/README.md

 ## Thread-safety
 This setup is also reasonably thread-safe.
-Not much (so, actually, it is simply not threadsafe at all) but a lot more threadsafe then most other mobile environments who attempt to set these global(!) persistent(!) variables in-thread.
+Not much (so, actually, it is simply not threadsafe at all, there ain't such thing as "a littlebit threadsafe") but a lot more threadsafe then most other mobile environments who attempt to set these global(!) persistent(!) variables in-thread.
 Affecting all other running threads, regardless of their "mobile-status".
 In any case: never, ever set these variables in the